TonyXsx/nlp_grant_project/README.md

   - signal-level scores

 The model output is constrained by JSON schemas so that all required signals are scored and all score values are valid integers from 0 to 5.

+`run_info.retrieval_method` records whether hybrid retrieval or the full-text fallback was used, and `debug.retrieval_used` / `debug.fewshot_used` flag whether each was active for the run.

 ---